deeparocks/impactdaos-xyz/posts/what-is-a-dao.md

+---
+title: What is a DAO?
+A Crash Course
+description: The aim in this initial chapter is to communicate a clear definition of the word DAO
+---

 # What is a DAO?
 A Crash Course

 We recognize that readers of this book will come from many different backgrounds.
 Some will be hazy about what a DAO is, while others may have direct experience contributing to multiple DAOs.